cloud-gov/cg-site/content/ops/diego.md

 ## Diego Overview

+Diego is the new application runtime system for Cloud Foundry.
+While initially a rewrite of the legacy runtime (DEA) in golang, it has evolved into a container management solution, separate from but in practice integrated with from Cloud Foundry.
+Note the name "Diego" was originally "DEAgo", a portmanteau of the legacy runtime, DEA, and the new implementation language, go (golang).

 See the [Diego Architecture](https://docs.cloudfoundry.org/concepts/diego/diego-architecture.html) document for a short overview.
 More detail can be found in the [Diego BOSH Release](https://github.com/cloudfoundry/diego-release) and [Diego Design Notes](https://github.com/cloudfoundry/diego-design-notes) repositories.

 In addition, understanding the [differences between DEA and Diego](https://docs.cloudfoundry.org/concepts/diego/dea-vs-diego.html) may be helpful.